floodyberry/supercop/crypto_hash/simd256/vect128/README.txt

-SIMD reference implementation - version 1.1
+SIMD reference implementation - version 2.0
 ===========================================

+This code implements version 1.1 of the specification of SIMD.

 The latest version of the specification of the SIMD hash function, supporting documentation, and reference code can be downloaded from